viktochi/housing-sustainability-research/README.md

-# Title: The Sustainability of Affordable Housing in San Francisco
+# The Sustainability of Affordable Housing in San Francisco
 ## Research Scope:
 The U.S. Department of Housing and Urban Development (HUD) initiated a series of measures during the 1970s in response to mounting criticisms regarding the role of assisted housing